SatwikVats/SatwikVats.github.io/content/posts/Hugo/index.md

     weight: 10
 ---

 Wanna launch your own website, but you aren't acquainted with HTML/CSS/React.js/Node.js?
-You don't wanna take and easy route via Wordpress!
+You don't wanna take an easy route via Wordpress either!
 Don't worry, Hugo has got you covered.
 It's a widely used framework for deploying a static site, where a set of themes are made availabe to the user for customization.
 Elaborate documentation guides the user to make use of the theme in a better way.
 CI/CD tools further make it easy for the user to continuously push changes into the repository and update the site without deploying it again and again.

 ## Installing Hugo on Linux.